-This will be the largest study of CI in the IMIDs, providing the first definitive evidence of the extent of CI in this group.
+This analysis of the UK-Biobank dataset will be the largest study of CI in the IMIDs, providing the first definitive evidence of the extent of CI in this group.
 Furthermore, risk factors for CI identified within this project can be used to direct intervention development.

 Project LeadJ Gwinnutt